reoseah/catwalks-incorporated/text styling.md

 Nonsense flavor texts can be written after and only after the goal of text was achieved.

-## Used planned/actors
+## Used/planned actors

 Catwalks Inc. is a leading catwalk manufacturer.

 ACME is construction standards provider.
 E.g.: "ACME building requirements", "ACME compliant catwalk systems".

-ACE is steel standards provider.
-"ACE OV9000-1 Grade 140 certified structural steel" is material from which catwalks are made.
+HAYO is material standards provider.
+"HAYO OV9000-1 Grade 140 certified structural steel" is material from which catwalks are made.

 "Intergalactical building codes" - some other building standards.